 Ifactory groove meningiomas (OGMs) are slow-growing tumors originating from the cribriform plate and frontosphenoidal suture, gradually compressing both frontal lobes.
-As these tumors expand, they may suddenly cause symptoms due to compression of the surrounding neurovascular structures, depending on their size and location.
-Common presenting symptoms include anosmia, visual disturbances, mental disorders, headaches, and, seizures (11,16).
+As these tumors expand, they may suddenly cause symptomsdue to compression of the surrounding neurovascularstructures, depending on their size and location.
+Common presenting symptoms include anosmia, visual disturbances, mental disorders, headaches, and, in some cases, seizures (11,16).

-Transcranial approaches for treating OGMs include bicoronal, unilateral frontal, pterional, and endoscopic endonasal techniques, which can be done separately or in conjunction with microsurgical methods.
+Transcranial approaches for treating OGMs include bicoronal, unilateral frontal, pterional, and endoscopic endonasal techniques, which can be employed singly or in conjunction with microsurgical methods.
 Given that these tumors are typically located bilaterally in the anterior cranial fossa, bifrontal craniotomy has traditionally been the standard surgical intervention.
 However, due to the significant disadvantages of this method, unilateral approaches have recently emerged as the preferred alternative for the surgical management of large and giant OGMs (3,4,13).